|80th Birth Anniversary Cards|

 |Street Legal legal file of lyrics|

 At the beginning there was...
 DULUTH, Minnesota, Abe Zimmerman's home town.

 Bob's father is on this DULUTH ZENITH 1929 yearbook:

 HEMATITE: THE HIBBING HIGH SCHOOL YEARBOOKS: 1957, 1958, 1959.

 Bob Dylan attended Grade 2-12 at Hibbing High School.

 Hibbing High School 1950's post card.

 One might wonder why a high school yearbook from Hibbing, Minnesota, would be named the Hematite.
 Well, it turns out that Hibbing sits right on the Mesabi Iron Range, a vast deposit of iron ore of which hematite is the principally-occurring form.
-In 1963, Dylan memorialized the region in his song "North Country Blues" (from The Times They Are a-Changin') which laments the hard times due to mines shutting down.
-It is also mentioned in a Springsteen song "Youngstown" (from Ghost of Tom Joad). (entertainment.ha.com)
+In 1963, Dylan memorialized the region in his song "North Country Blues" which laments the hard times due to mines shutting down.
+It is also mentioned in a Springsteen song "Youngstown". (entertainment.ha.com)

 1958 first page

 Bob Dylan signed this yearbook for his junior year right on the title page and wrote: "Dear Don,/ We had fun this year in English, huh?
 I'll probably see you this summer tho, Luck Bob Z".